Your money-making expert. Financial journalist, TV and radio personality.

 Just be mindful that dividends are never guaranteed, and your capital is at risk.

-If you’re nearing retirement, and you’ve a decent pension pot, buying an annuity can give you a guaranteed income for life .
+If you’re nearing retirement, and you’ve a decent pension pot, buying an annuity can give you a guaranteed income for life.
+What’s more, annuity rates have been rising thanks to numerous hikes to the base rate over the past few months.

 Yet, buying an annuity is irreversible, and there are lots of different types.
 Because of this, buying an annuity is a VERY big deal that requires careful thought.
 To learn more, see our article that gives the lowdown on annuity rates.

-Buy-to-Let has been the road to riches over the past few decades, as rising rents and house prices has created numerous property millionaires.
-While there’s no certainty rents and house prices will continue rising, the buy-to-let sector remains a popular way to earn passive, unearned income.
+Buy-to-let has been the road to riches over the past few decades, as rising rents and house prices have created numerous property millionaires.
+However, while the buy-to-let sector remains a popular way to earn passive income, the housing market is slowing.
+This may continue for as long as interest rates continue rising.

-If you don’t have the funds to buy a second property, there’s also the option of hosting a lodger if you have a spare room in your existing home.
+If you don’t have the funds to buy a second property, you could explore the option of hosting a lodger if you have a spare room in your existing home.

 Alternatively, if you like the idea of buying property, but don’t want to deal with tenants or the hassle of being a landlord, then investing in a Real Estate Investment Trust (REIT) is another option to consider.